Activities in Manhattan

 Top of the Rock is a favourite

 The Top of the Rock observation deck is located in Rockefeller Center, a huge complex of restaurants, offices, shops, theatres and television studios that was built during the Great Depression in the heart of Midtown Manhattan.
-From the top of the Rock, the views of the city are spectacular: you'll have a wonderful panorama of Central Park, a perfect view of the Empire State Building and the Downtown skyline (the financial district) in the distance, but in great detail.
+From the top of the Rock, the views of the city are spectacular: you'll have a wonderful panoramic view of Central Park, a perfect view of the Empire State Building and you can see the Downtown skyline in the distance, but in great detail.

 Plus, the observation deck is quite large and open-air, allowing you to enjoy your time up there even more, without rushing, crowds or crowds.
 Getting to the Top of the Rock is very easy and once you're there you can also take the opportunity to eat at the best restaurants near the Top of the Rock.